 You bet I sold it.

 So, by this time, a customer had loaned me The Indian Tipi by Gladys and Reginald Laubin.
-It was in paperback.
+It was a first edition paperback.

-Sherdian Wyoming had a radio station that put on a program where a seeker could look for items and a seller could sell something.
+Sheridan Wyoming had a radio station that put on a program called Tradio where a seeker could look for items and a seller could sell something.
 I called looking for a drawknife.
-More results than I wanted ... so I went looking at the most expensive and the cheapest responders.
+More results than I wanted ... so I drove to town to look at what the most expensive and the cheapest responders had.
 The cheap one was a German antique and far better than the expensive China made.
 The guy with the good one had several and I couldn’t make up my mind so he sold me all of them for half the price of Mr. China.
 Now ... and this is important ... in his back yard he had a Forest Service Dodge Town Wagon that was flat from the windshield back; the result of a falling tree.
 He had bought it for the motor and transmission.
+The front clip was perfect.

 I peeled the tipi poles with the German drawknife and stacked them in the crotch of the cottonwood tree in the front yard.